jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ## Secure Shell

 The internet and networks were developed in a day and age where trust was implied and limited to large institutions.
-There was seen as no need for security or encryption of data sent over a network.
+The need for security or encryption of data sent over a network was not appearent.
 But as the ability to access data grew and the need to remotely access systems accross untrusted networks became a reality the ```rsh``` remote shell was no longer viable.
 SSH or Secure Shell became a reality in 199x introduced by the security focused OpenBSD project and quickly adopted universally across Unix, Linux, and now even Microsoft Windows.
 (Add link here to announcement)

 > You can access SSH from the command line via typing: ```ssh -V```

 By default the SSH *client* is installed on all Linux and Unix systems.
 It can be installed on a Microsoft Windows system as a native package by adding it through the settings panel (find instructions) as it is being actively developed in step with OpenSSH from BSD I would recommend this above all other solutions available.

 You can install the OpenSSH *server* that allows clients to make remote connections to your server.
 This is predicated via either username account and password or RSA key.